connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/validate_binary_search_tree.md

 ## What I Learned

-The inorder traversal approach elegantly validates BSTs by leveraging their fundamental property - sorted traversal order.
+The inorder traversal approach effectively validates BSTs by leveraging their fundamental property - sorted traversal order.
 The optimization from storing all values to checking on-the-fly shows good space complexity awareness.
 The alternative bounds-checking approach demonstrates that the same problem can be solved by thinking about constraints differently - either checking sorted order or validating bounds.
 Both approaches highlight the importance of understanding data structure properties.